-- The Slovenian Energy Agency publishes calls for tenders for the production of electricity from renewable energy sources as well as for the cogeneration of heat and electricity with high efficiency plants.
-Renewables-sourced power plants may benefit either from a feed-in tariff (recent small-scale and old installations) or from a premium tariff (recent medium and largescale installations). - The Ministry of Infrastructure (Directorate for Energy, Energy Efficiency and Renewable Energy Sources Division) also publishes specific calls and tenders (Currently there are no public calls of the Ministry open in the field of RES). - The Slovenian Environmental Fund (Eko sklad) invites applications for soft loans.
+- The Slovenian Energy Agency publishes annually an open call for tenders for plants producing electricity from renewable energy sources and high efficient cogeneration for admission to the support scheme.
+All production facilities connected to the grid after 22nd September 2014, could take part in the currently open public tender published by the Energy Agency.
+The operators of renewable energy plants connected to the grid before 22nd September 2014 may sell their electricity to the Slovenian power market operator Borzen at a "uniform annual price", i.e. the feed-in tariff (alternatively, they can opt for a premium tariff). - The Slovenian Environmental Fund (Eko sklad) invites applications for tenders and publish public calls on a regular basis.
+The Ministry of Infrastructure (Directorate for Energy, Energy Efficiency and Renewable Energy Sources Division) also publishes specific calls and tenders (Currently there are no public calls of the Ministry open in the field of RES). - The Slovenian Environmental Fund (Eko sklad) invites applications for soft loans.